-The Department of Functional Ecology, Institute of Botany, Czech Academy of Sciences organizes
+The Department of Experimental and Functional Morphology, Institute of Botany, Czech Academy of Sciences organizes

 PhD course of functional ecology „Go belowground!“

 The course will be focused on theoretical background and practical assessment of plant functional traits which can be found on belowground plant organs in temperate herbs.
 This concerns description and analysis of clonal, bud bank and other plant life–history traits using methods of plant morphology, architecture and anatomy.
 The course will be composed of lectures and practical mini-projects allowing to apply taught methods.
 The course will be held in Penzion Kaminek close to Nove Hrady in South Bohemia.

 The lectures are accompanied by field excursions, plant sampling and trait assessment in laboratory.
 Methods of functional traits assessment which are presented include: clonal and bud bank traits, herb-chronological analysis using morphological and anatomical markers, and plant age assessment.
 Mini-projects are organized for small groups of participants with aim to provide all participants an opportunity to practice all methods.
 We also plan that after putting all results from miniproject together we will able to answer some simple ecological question, for example how belowground plant traits change along moisture gradient.